The must-read email

 "The money Government is going to get is miniscule, in legal services almost three quarters of turnover is in litigation considering major corporate legal work catered in at the most four big cities versus overburdened courts throughout India with litigations.
 Even if the rest comes from law firms, most are not partnership structures having deeds but sole proprietors, where recipient or provider is an individual.
 Even some of the big law firms would not come under the service tax net and actual recovery would be less."

-NB: The comments below are the personal views and opinions expressed by readers and are not those of Legally India.
-If you believe a comment is inappropriate, please send us a message with your objection and contact details and we will review it as soon as practicable.
+By reading the comments you agree that they are the (often anonymous) personal views and opinions of readers, which may be biased and unreliable, and for which Legally India therefore has no liability.
+If you believe a comment is inappropriate, please click 'Report to LI' below the comment and we will review it as soon as practicable.